ccjmne/blog/content/posts/git-stash-import-export.md

 ## Stashes were inherently local

-   Until now, your stashes lived only as `reflog` under a single `ref/stash` reference, which is not only fairly impractical for programmatic manipulation, but also means that all but the latest one essentially only existed *locally on your host*.<br>
+Until now, your stashes lived only as `reflog` under a single `ref/stash` reference, which is not only fairly impractical for programmatic manipulation, but also means that all but the latest one essentially only existed *locally on your host*.

 If you wanted to move them elsewhere, you had to resort to savvy (let's not call them "awkward") workarounds: patch files, stash branches, cherry-picking...
 Anything would go, with the exception of outright copying entire files or tree on your file-system, I'm sure.